daha-la/PRIZM/README.md

 Please note that the full PRIZM environment require a Linux-based system.

 ## Run
-PRIZM in ran in multiple phase.
+PRIZM consists of multiple phase.
 In the pre-setup, first ensure that your low-N dataset is formatted correctly and saved in the [low-N folder](data/lowN/).
 The file should contain three columns:
 - "mutant", a column containing all the mutants in the variant the the format of {WT}{POS}{MUT}, separated by a colon such as M1A:S10A
 - "mutated_sequence", a column containing the sequence of the variant
 - "DMS_score", a column containing the experimental values of the variants